Skip to footer content

 End Class

 In this code snippet, a clear application of Object-Oriented Programming (OOP) principles, specifically SOLID principles, is evident.
 The Shape class serves as an abstract base class, defining the common concept of shapes and declaring the abstract method Area().
-The term "child class or derived class," refers to Circle and Rectangle classes, as they inherit from the common parent class.
+The term "child class or derived class" refers to Circle and Rectangle classes, as they inherit from the common parent class.
 Both Circle and Rectangle act as derived classes, extending the functionality of the abstract base class and providing concrete implementations of the Area() method.
 Moreover, the code exemplifies the principles of SOLID, such as the Single Responsibility Principle (SRP), where each class has a distinct responsibility, and the Dependency Inversion Principle (DIP), as demonstrated in the usage of the ILogger interface, fostering flexibility and maintainability.

-3. Applying SOLID Principle in IronPDF
+3. Applying SOLID Principles in IronPDF

 Now that we've explored the SOLID principles in theory, let's delve into their practical application in C# using IronPDF, a popular library for working with PDFs.
 IronPDF allows developers to create, manipulate, and process PDF documents seamlessly in C#.
 By integrating SOLID principles, we can ensure that our code remains modular, extensible, and maintainable.